-Tax on use of aircraft and spacecraft
+Tax on use of aircraft

-Taxes on the use of aircraft and spacecraft shall be paid on the aircraft and spacecraft with motor drive, when are used for the own transport or for recreational activities.
-Tax on the use of aircraft and spacecraft shall be paid at registration of aircraft and spacecraft or at the renewal of the validity period of certificates of airworthiness of aircraft in the register or in the records of aircraft which are made in accordance with the regulations governing air traffic.
+Tax on use of aircraft shall be paid on aircraft with motor drive, when is used for the own transport or sport and amateur flying.
+Tax on use of aircraft shall be paid at registration of aircraft or at the renewal of the validity period of certificates of airworthiness of aircraft.